Obada111/competitive-programming/README.md

 These files are where I learned to:

 - Separate **state** from **transition**.
-- Visualize sequences and think about ordering constraints.citeturn9search18
+- Visualize sequences and think about ordering constraints.

 ---